 This is a compilation of the recent regulatory updates for Egypt.
 Every week, we post an update of what's new, which you can view here.

-- April 7: The Egyptian Minister stated that the upcoming pharmaceutical barcoding deadline for June will include both serialization and compliance reporting, and not just serialization as previously thought.
+- April 7: The Egyptian Minister stated that the upcoming pharmaceutical barcoding deadline for June will include both serialization and compliance reporting, and not just serialization.
 Final requirements and guidelines for Egyptian barcoding will be published in late April according to current plans.

 - March 10: The Egyptian Ministry of Health (MOH) has issued a request for comments on their current draft regulations, requiring data elements of labels to be encoded in a specific order, which is not aligned to global standards.